Upper Uwchlan Township, Pennsylvania

-Upper Uwchlan Township (/ˈjuːklən/; [ˈɪuxlan]) is a township in Chester County, Pennsylvania.
+Upper Uwchlan Township (/ˈjuːklən/; [ˈɪuxlan]) is a township in Chester County, Pennsylvania, United States.
 The population was 11,227 at the 2010 census.
 The township included the community of Milford Mills before it was inundated by the creation of the Marsh Creek Dam in 1972.

 The main population center of the township has grown surrounding the historic Eagle Tavern at the intersection of Route 100 and Little Conestoga Road.
 This major unincorporated community is known as the village of Eagle, but also sometimes known as Uwchlan.
 That is the address of the local post office.

 History

 The Byers Station Historic District, West Vincent Highlands Historic District, Larkin Covered Bridge, and Wheelen House are listed on the National Register of Historic Places.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 11.6 sqmi, of which 10.8 sqmi is land and 0.9 sqmi, or 7.33%, is water.